aviarytech/av1-c/README.md

-# AV1 Components
+# AV1-C

-AV1 Components is a library of UI components for building AV1 products and related projects.
-It is built with Tailwind CSS and React.
+AV1-C is a library of React UI components for building AV1 products and related projects.

 ## Usage

 ```tsx
 import { CodeEditor } from "av1-c";
 ```

+...

+see the [docs](https://av1-c.up.railway.app/) for more information.

 ## Contributing